School meals

 At Woodlands we use ISS Facility Services Education to prepare our school meals.

-The menu that the children can choose from rotates every three weeks.
+The menu that the children choose from rotates every 3 weeks.

 https://parents.feedinghungryminds.co.uk/login

-If you have any difficulty using this link, please speak to Mrs O’Callaghan in the office.
+If you have any further questions about your child/s lunches, please speak to Mrs O'Callaghan in the school office.

 Free School Meals